cperbren/tastyworks_api/README.md

 ## Installation
 ```
-pip install tastyworks
+N/A
 ```
 ✨ 🍰

 Since it's an async-based API, please make sure you're familiar with how asynchronous python works (Note: Python 3.6 or higher).

 An example use is provided in `example.py` in the `tastyworks` folder.
-See for yourself by adding your tastyworks username/password and running:
+See for yourself by adding your tastyworks username/password in your environment variables and running the example.

 ```
-tasty
+example.py
 ```

 ## Guidelines and caveats